Best Fiskars Hatchet For Kindling (tested with pics)

 So if size and weight are the most important factors – then this is a capable little hatchet.
 But I would go for the X7 if possible.

-The X5 can be harder to find, even on amazon (try here).
+The X5 can be harder to find, even on Amazon (try here).
 But, there is a black Gerber branded version that is identical to the X5 (it’s made by Fiskars) which can sometimes be easier to find in USA/Canada.
 Here is the alternate Gerber 9 on amazon.

 Avoid the Gerber Gator, which looks like, but is not a Fiskars.
 Gerber Gator axes are lower quality and made in Thailand).

-If I missed something or you have any questions, feel free to leave me a comment below.
+Please comment below If I missed something or if you have any questions.
 I do my best to respond to everyone.

 About the author: